A Design Space for Multiscale Visualization: Strategies

 \subsection{Simultaneous Separate Multilevel}

-9 of our corpus examples use the Simultaneous Separate Multilevel strategy, which describes visualizations where there are multiple \textit{separate} scales, meaning also that there are multiple \textit{simultaneous} and \textit{total} scales, but which do not rely on \textbf{familiarity}.
+10 of our corpus examples use the Simultaneous Separate Multilevel strategy, a subset of the Overview+Detail pattern, which describes visualizations where there are multiple \textit{separate} scales, meaning also that there are multiple \textit{simultaneous} and \textit{total} scales, but which do not rely on \textbf{familiarity}.
 The difference between this strategy and Simultaneous Occluding Embed is that multiple scales appear without occluding one another, meaning that all scales can be of equal size.

 Similar to both Single-View Pan and Zoom and Simultaneous Occluding Embed, examples using this strategy can both use \textit{different} encodings or the \textit{same} encodings on the varying scales.
 We find that all options for \textbf{association} are in use by at least one example in this group.